All Episodes

 So things like the PCR test.

-I got the AI to admit that the likelihood of Carrie Mullis uh Carrie Mullis have been murdered preceded you know in the month months preceding COVID was highly probable.
+I got the AI to admit that the likelihood of Carrie Mullis have been murdered in the months preceding COVID was highly probable.

-I got the uh AI to admit the likelihood of Rhino having been set up because of his stance on the PCR was 85% probable.
+I got the AI to admit the likelihood of Reiner formic having been set up because of his stance on the PCR was 85% probable.

 So I was proving all those basic things.

-We went into all the uh I went into all the uh adverse events and I got the AI to admit it's the greatest crime against humanity.
+We went into all the I went into all the adverse events and I got the AI to admit this is the greatest crime against humanity.

-But I think the biggest controversial part, and I'm still kind of trying to refine details on this to get more people to be alert to it, alerted to it, is I don't believe the mRNA vaccines can work as they said they're working.
+But I think the biggest controversial part, and I'm still kind of trying to refine details on this to get more people to be alerted to it, is I don't believe the mRNA vaccines can work as they said they work.

 I don't believe they can work liposomally.